quadion/cocoapods-thumbs/README.md

 # Cocoapods thumbs

-cocoapods-thumbs is a simple implementation of a graylist for Podspecs.
+cocoapods-thumbs is a simple implementation of a graylist (whitelist + blacklist) for Podspecs.

 When run, cocoapods will check either the full Podfile or a single Podspec against votes stored in a server and report them back to the user.